Scene Prior Filtering for Depth Super-Resolution: Related Work

-\textbf{Normal and semantic awareness.} Surface normal and semantic priors contain rich geometry and boundary information.
-Thus, a number of methods~\cite{eftekhar2021omnidata,xu2019depth,qiu2019deeplidar,kirillov2023segment,wu2023learning,li2020blind} leverage these priors for depth recovery.
+Surface normal and semantic priors contain rich geometry and boundary information.
+Recently, several methods~\cite{yang2018segstereo,qiu2019deeplidar,kirillov2023segment,wu2023learning,shao2024nddepth} have been designed to explore the use of these priors for facilitating downstream tasks.
 Xu et al.~\cite{xu2019depth} learn the geometric constraints between depth and surface normal in a diffusion module to improve the performance of depth completion.
-On the other hand, Qiu et al.~\cite{qiu2019deeplidar} integrate guided image and surface normal to enhance the depth accuracy, and Fan et al.~\cite{fan2020sne} present a data-fusion CNN method that fuses inferred surface normal and image for accurate free space detection.
-In addition, Wu et al.~\cite{wu2023learning} develop a semantic-aware knowledge-guided model to embed semantic prior in feature representation space for low-light image enhancement.
-In this work, we leverage large-scale models to generate accurate surface normal and semantic priors from HR RGB, both of which are utilized to alleviate texture interference and promote the quality of depth restoration.
+Qiu et al.~\cite{qiu2019deeplidar} integrate guided image and surface normal to enhance the depth accuracy, and Fan et al.~\cite{fan2020sne} present a data-fusion CNN method that fuses inferred surface normal and image for accurate free space detection.
+In addition, SKF~\cite{wu2023learning} develops a semantic-aware knowledge-guided model to embed semantic prior in feature representation space for low-light image enhancement.
+In~\cite{jung2021fine}, Jung et al. incorporate semantics into geometric representation to improve self-supervised monocular depth estimation.

+Additionally, some methods attempt to leverage other prior to enhance the image.
+For instance, Xiao et al.~\cite{xiao2025spiking} optimize neuronal membrane potential and regulate spiking activity by designing a spiking attention block, while jointly modeling spatiotemporal features and mining non-local semantic priors to achieve efficient remote sensing image reconstruction.
+In~\cite{wang2025depth}, Wang et al. propose a coarse-to-fine fusion strategy that integrates accurate but incomplete metric depth with complete yet relative geometric structure priors, enabling zero-shot generalization for depth restoration.

+In this work, we leverage large-scale models to generate accurate surface normal and semantic priors from HR RGB.
+Both are utilized as prompts to alleviate texture interference and facilitate the quality of depth restoration.